No reviews yet

 The biggest strengths that I bring into our sessions

-What makes my approach stand out is the way I combine specialized training with warmth, clarity, and a genuine sense of partnership.
-I specialize in treating OCD, anxiety, and related challenges using Exposure and Response Prevention (ERP), the gold-standard treatment.
-Alongside ERP, I integrate Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), Compassion-Focused Therapy (CFT), and psychoeducation so treatment is tailored to your unique needs.
-While therapy is structured and evidence-based, it is never cold or rigid.
-I explain complex concepts in a way that feels clear and practical, giving you tools you can use right away.
-I also bring compassion and humor into the process—because sometimes, a laugh can lighten the heaviness of anxiety and make the hard work of change feel more human.
-You can expect a space where you’ll be supported, understood, and also gently challenged.
-I’ll encourage you to take steps that feel uncomfortable but necessary, always walking alongside you as you do.
-My goal is not only to help you reduce symptoms, but to empower you to reconnect with what matters most, build resilience, and live more fully.
-Therapy with me isn’t about perfection—it’s about progress, growth, and creating lasting change that feels both possible and sustainable.
+I combine specialized training with warmth, clarity, and genuine partnership.
+I specialize in treating OCD, anxiety, and related challenges using Exposure and Response Prevention (ERP)—the gold-standard treatment.
+I also draw from ACT, CBT, Compassion-Focused Therapy, and psychoeducation to tailor therapy to your unique needs.
+My approach is structured but never rigid.
+I explain complex concepts in practical ways, offering tools you can use right away.
+I bring compassion and humor into the process—because a little laughter can make change feel more human.
+You can expect a space where you’ll feel supported, understood, and gently challenged.
+My goal isn’t perfection—it’s progress, growth, and creating lasting change that feels possible and sustainable.

 The clients I'm best positioned to serve